History of Moccasin Springs…

 The property was purchased by Kara Hagen in September of 2014 and has taken on many phases of clean up and change.
 The name of the site was changed back to the original name, Moccasin Springs.
 All of the historical ruins on site have been taken in consideration, to maintain the ruins and build around the original site, keeping as much history as possible for your mineral springs experience.

-Moccasin Springs will consist of a Pool House (warming house with gas fireplace), Bath House (with natural mineral spring water), Pool House Pool, 93 degree pool.
+Moccasin Springs consists of a Pool House (warming house with gas fireplace), Bath House (with natural mineral spring water), Pool House Pool, 93 degree pool.
 Natural Mineral Springs Hot Pools (2) with temperatures ranging from 98-102.

 The main building is currently being constructed.
 It will hold; a yoga studio with fireplace, 2 massage rooms, massage relaxation area, laundry, maintenance room, main entry with fireplace and a space for a restaurant.
 Rebecca Christensen will be renting a portion of the building built specifically to feature the Buffalo Dreamer, food alchemy restaurant.
 We are excited to have Rebecca’s amazing presence and wonderful culinary dining on site.